Rex Heuermann's house

 RH Consultants & Associates

-This Google Street View image of the entrance to RH Consultants & Associates was taken in June of 2022—roughly 13 months before Heuermann's arrest.
+This Google Street View image of the entrance to RH Consultants & Associates was taken in June 2022—roughly 13 months before Heuermann's arrest.
 By this stage, he had already become the prime suspect in the investigation.

 Interestingly, it appears as though Heuermann is actually visible in this image.